CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/module1-exercise1.md

        Once the registration has been completed, you can proceed to the next panel, **Manage credentials and discovery sources**.

+## Task 3: Discover on-premises VMs and validate migration readiness

+**Objective:** In this task, you will configure discovery settings, initiate VM discovery, and validate the results in Azure Migrate.

 1. In **Step 1: Provide Hyper-V host credentials for the discovery of Hyper-V VMs** under **2.
 Manage credentials and discovery sources**, select **Add credentials**.

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the 'Add credentials' button.](Images/addcredsss.png)